Disciplinary action: Does it make your employees SORE or SOAR?

 Eight principles to ensure self-disciplined progress among your members

 Disciplinary action.
 The general thought conjured by those two words is that someone is in TROUBLE!
 Based on the way we have been programmed, that assumption would be correct.

 What I would like to do here is reimagine or redefine discipline in a way that 99% of the time, it is seen as a positive, and it is readily, even joyfully, received.
 Readily and joyfully?
 Yes, readily and joyfully.

 As a leader, the type of disciplinary action you use will fall into one of two categories – actions that make your employees SORE, Snuff Out Remaining Enthusiasm, or SOAR, See Opportunities And Rise.
-To make these changes in your department, be sure to download and share our 8 principles to SOAR.
+To make these changes in your department, be sure to complete the form on this page to download the 8 principles to SOAR.

 A reflection on you

 During my 17 years as an officer in the fire service, I have only had to levy disciplinary action twice.
 Both times, I was very bothered.

 When I was first promoted, one of my then-peers suggested to me that if I never had to discipline anyone, I must be doing something wrong and that I would be seen as a weak supervisor.
 They said I needed to establish myself early as a person who didn’t take any crap (crap with a capital S, if you know what I mean) from anyone, and that I should use my pen as my sword of veneration.